haydenwelton/cs470bot/README.md

 The agent is able to successfully navigate the first 3 levels.

-Currently, for the fourth level (Aviv's first level), it fails the last 2 seconds needed to pass the level.
-In theory, it could pass the fourth level with our added randomness, but chances are extremely low.
+Currently, for the fourth level (Aviv's first level), it gets stuck on a certain portion.
+In theory, it could pass the fourth level with our added randomness, but we haven't seen it yet.

 The agent is also able to pass the 5th level, thanks to added randomness.